 Grow at room temperature in bright but not direct light.
 Water once a week once soil is dry, do not over-water.

 As the plantlets easily fall off the parent plant it is likely they will separate during transit, however within a few weeks more plantlets will have been produced.
+As a result please ensure you order with plenty of time if you wish to show the plantlets on the plant to a class.

 Available as a pack of 20 plantlets or a single 'mother' plant in 9cm pot.
 (All pots are re-used and re-usable)